l0gique/certified-in-cybersec-notes/Chapter 4 - Network Security.md

         * Automatic updates and patch management.
     * Platform as a Service (PaaS) -
       * A cloud provides an environment for customers to use to build and operate their own software.
-      * PaaS is a way for ==customers to rent hardware, operating systems, storage and network capacity== over the internet from a cloud service provider.
+      * PaaS is a way for <mark>customers to rent hardware, operating systems, storage and network capacity</mark> over the internet from a cloud service provider.
     * Infrastructure as a Service (IaaS) -
       * A cloud provides network access to traditional computing resources such as processing power and storage.
-      * IaaS models ==provide basic computing resources to consumers including servers, storage, and in some cases, networking== resources.
+      * IaaS models <mark>provide basic computing resources to consumers including servers, storage, and in some cases, networking</mark> resources.
       * Consumers install operating systems and applications and perform all required maintenance on the operating systems and applications.
   * Deployment Models -
     * Public -
-      * It is ==open to the public== and is, therefore, a shared resource that many people will be able to use as part of a resource pool.
+      * It is <mark>open to the public</mark> and is, therefore, a shared resource that many people will be able to use as part of a resource pool.
       * A public cloud deployment model includes assets available for any consumers to rent or lease and is hosted by an external cloud service provider (CSP).
     * Private -
       * Private cloud is generally developed and deployed for a private organization that builds its own cloud using their own resources.
     * Hybrid -
       * Hybrid cloud computing is gaining popularity with organizations by
-        * providing them with the ==ability to retain control of their IT environments==,
+        * providing them with the <mark>ability to retain control of their IT environments</mark>,
         * conveniently allowing them to use public cloud service to fulfill non-mission-critical workloads, and
         * taking advantage of flexibility, scalability and cost savings
     * Community -
       * Community clouds can be either public or private.
 What makes them **unique** is that they are generally developed for a particular community.
-      * The idea behind the community cloud is that ==people of like minds or similar interests can get together, share IT capabilities and services,== and use them in a way that is beneficial for the particular interests that they share.
+      * The idea behind the community cloud is that <mark>people of like minds or similar interests can get together, share IT capabilities and services,</mark> and use them in a way that is beneficial for the particular interests that they share.

 * Managed Service Provider (MSP) -
-  * A company that ==manages information technology assets== for another company.
+  * A company that <mark>manages information technology assets</mark> for another company.
   * Small- and medium-sized businesses commonly outsource part or all of their information technology functions to an MSP to manage day-to-day operations or to provide expertise in areas the company does not have.
-  * One such example is a ==managed detection and response (MDR) service==, where a vendor monitors firewall and other security tools to provide expertise in triaging events.
+  * One such example is a <mark>managed detection and response (MDR) service</mark>, where a vendor monitors firewall and other security tools to provide expertise in triaging events.

 * Service Level Agreement (SLA) -
-  * The cloud computing service-level agreement (cloud SLA) is ==an agreement between a cloud service provider and a cloud service customer== based on a taxonomy of cloud computing– specific terms to set the quality of the cloud services delivered.
+  * The cloud computing service-level agreement (cloud SLA) is <mark>an agreement between a cloud service provider and a cloud service customer</mark> based on a taxonomy of cloud computing– specific terms to set the quality of the cloud services delivered.
   * It characterizes quality of the cloud services delivered in terms of a set of measurable properties specific to cloud computing (business and technical) and a given set of cloud computing roles (cloud service customer, cloud service provider, and related sub-roles)
-  * The ==purpose of an SLA is to document specific parameters, minimum service levels and remedies for any failure to meet the specified requirements==.
+  * The <mark>purpose of an SLA is to document specific parameters, minimum service levels and remedies for any failure to meet the specified requirements</mark>.
 It should also affirm data ownership and specify data return and destruction details.
 Other important SLA points to consider include the following -
     * Cloud system infrastructure details and security standards
     * Customer right to audit legal and regulatory compliance by the CSP
     * Rights and costs associated with continuing and discontinuing service use